What you need to know about renting a bike in France

 The type of clothing you wear riding is a matter of personal preference and style.
 We would also recommend packing a lightweight rain jacket with you if you plan to be riding in any of the high mountains.
 Regardless of any wet weather, the temperatures at the summit can vary quite greatly and a jacket will help to cut out the wind chill on the long descents.
 A pair of padded bike shorts can go a long way in making sure you don’t get too sore during your rides.
 Lastly don’t forget to pack a water bottle – cycling is thirsty work after all!

 Are bike helmets compulsory in France?

 No, It is not mandatory for adults to wear a helmet when riding a bike in France.
-Our observations have been that in cities and on cycle paths many people do ride without them.
+Children under the age of 12 are required to wear a helmet by law.
+Our observations have been that in cities and on cycle paths many people ride without them.
 However, when riding in the mountains you will find nearly everybody wearing a helmet.
 We have always taken our helmets with us and used them when on our cycling holiday.
 Ultimately whether you choose to wear a helmet will be a personal preference.
 You will find that most stores will offer bike helmets for hire as well as bike rentals.